Johnny Walker Brought On The Laughs - In Buses & Movie Theatres

 Today as I write this piece, I wonder how he communicates with his Allah - probably with just a salaam and then downcast eyes.

-(Bhawana Somaaya has been writing on cinema for 30 years and is the author of 12 books.
+(Bhawana Somaaya has been writing on cinema for over 30 years and is the author of 12 books.
 You can follow her on Twitter @bhawanasomaaya)

 (This article is from The Quint’s archives and was first published on 11 November 2016.
 It is now being republished to mark Johnny Walker’s birth anniversary.)